KDE/kmime/README.md

 supported by KMime.
 The advantage of 8-bit is that there is no overhead in size, unlike with base64 or even quoted-printable.

-When using one of the 4 contents transfer encodings, i.e. quoted-printable, base64, 7-bit or 8-bit, this
+When using one of the 4 content transfer encodings, i.e. quoted-printable, base64, 7-bit or 8-bit, this
 has to be indicated in the header field **Content-Transfer-Encoding**.
 If the header field is left out, it is assumed that the content transfer encoding is 7-bit.
 The example above uses quoted-printable.